apache/jspwiki/README.md

 ## What is JSPWiki?

-JSPWiki is a simple (well, not any more) WikiWiki clone, written in Java and JSP.
-A WikiWiki is a web site which allows anyone to participate in its development.
+JSPWiki is a simple (well, not anymore) WikiWiki clone, written in Java and JSP.
+A WikiWiki is a website which allows anyone to participate in its development.
 JSPWiki supports all the traditional wiki features, as well as very detailed access control and security integration using JAAS.